Challenges and Solutions for Improving Participation of Populations with Low Education Levels in Biomedical Research

 the developed world.

-And these are the different regions.
 And this region with the highest amount of

 people is East Asia and the Pacific.